andy-tavus/simple_join_react/README.md

 1. **No Video/Audio Display**
    - Check if browser permissions are granted for camera and microphone.
-   - Ensure the room URL is correct and participants have active streams.
+   - Ensure the conversation URL is correct and participants have active streams.

 2. **Connection Issues**
    - Verify your internet connection.
-   - Check the status of Daily.co services.
+   - Check the status of Tavus.io services.
-   - Ensure you have the correct permissions to access the room.
+   - Ensure you have the correct permissions to access the conversation.

 ## Best Practices